DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ## Why a CA is Necessary?

-Every IoT device powered by the KEYNOA client SDK can host multiple applications.
+Every device powered by the KEYNOA Engine can host multiple applications.
-An application needs to connect **securely** to a service to exchange the data.
+An application needs to connect **securely** to a service to exchange information.
 A service can be an IoT Cloud Like Azure or a SCADA System.

-The security aspect is ensured by the PKI certificates.
+The security is ensured by X.509 certificates.
-It is thus crucial that the device applications use certificates that are issued by a reliable, and trustworthy Certificate Authority.
+Thus, it is crucial that the device applications use certificates that are issued by a reliable, and trustworthy Certificate Authority.
-These certificates are enrolled within the onboarding phase and are managed along the lifecycle of the device by KEYNOA.
+These certificates are enrolled within the onboarding phase and are managed along the life cycle of the device by KEYNOA.
 Since these certificates are used by the application to authenticate, we call them App(lication) Certificates.

-## Role of CA in KEYNOA Cloud
+## Role of CA in KEYNOA

-CA in KEYNOA cloud is responsible to issue App Certificates to all KEYNOA Client applications on the device as shown in the figure below.
+A CA in KEYNOA is responsible to issue App Certificates to all KEYNOA Engine applications on the device as shown in the figure below.

 ![KEYNOA](/img/KEYNOA/reference-doc/CA-1.png)